 Find out more about Browns Hotel.

-Breakfast is the order of the day at Alf Rescos which is open from 7am until 2pm daily.
-You can either sit inside the rustic cafe or outside in the courtyard which has heaters and blankets to keep you snug whatever the season.
-Food is locally-sourced and they serve their own blend of coffee.
+Breakfast is the order of the day at Alf Resco’s.
+Open from 7am until 2pm daily, you can either sit inside the rustic café or outside in the courtyard, which is heated, plus there are blankets to keep you snug whatever the season.
+Ingredients are locally-sourced and they serve their own blend of coffee.

-If you enjoy a small, traditional pub then they don’t come much better than the Dartmouth Arms.
-As well as a traditional menu of pub favourites you can order a hand-stretched artisan pizza, nachos or fajitas.
+If you prefer a small, traditional pub, they don’t come much better than The Dartmouth Arms.
+As well as delicious pub favourites, there are hand-stretched artisan pizzas, nachos and fajitas.
 Sandwiches are served at lunchtime and there’s a children’s menu.

-For a pub offering plenty of indoor and outdoor dining space with an excellent range of home-cooked, locally coursed meals, head to the George & Dragon.
+For a pub offering plenty of indoor and outdoor dining space with an excellent range of home-cooked, locally-sourced meals, head to the George & Dragon.
 It’s also a top place for tea and homemade cakes.

 Find out more about the George & Dragon.

-For a taste of France visit Saveurs bakery where you’ll find a mouth-watering selection of French breads, pastries, cake, chocolates and light lunches.
-Sadly, none of it is suitable for your dog (you won’t want to share anyway) but they are very welcome to join you.
+For a taste of France, visit Saveurs bakery, where you’ll find a mouth-watering selection of French breads, pastries, cake, chocolates and light lunches.
+Sadly, none of the food is suitable for your dog (you won’t want to share anyway), but they are very welcome to join you.
 Takeaways are available too.
 You’ll not be able to resist buying a treat for later.

 Find out more about Saveurs.

 If you enjoy history as well as great food, then step inside The Cherub for lunch, afternoon tea or dinner.
 This traditional inn occupies Dartmouth’s oldest building, which was once a merchant’s house dating from 1380.
 Dogs are welcome in the bar area, where you’ll find plenty of original features.